Sburly/Artificial-Intelligence-with-Python-Harvard---CS50AI/10) Traffic - Neural Networks/README.md

+Note: THIS REPOSITORY WAS SUPPOSED TO CONTAIN A DATABASE SUBDIVIDED INTO 43 SUBREPOSITORIES, REPRESENTING THE DATAS THE SCRIPT SHOULD HAVE WORKED WITH.
+HOWEVER, DUE TO THE DIMENSION OF THIS DATABASE, I WAS NOT ABLE TO UPLOAD IT.
+NEVERTHELESS I HAVE INCLUDED THE LINK AT THE YOUTUBE VIDEO SHOWCASING ITS OUTPOUT IN THE MAIN README FILE.

 In my project, I started by building a basic model.
 It was designed to process images.
 The first model included:

 - Convolution Layer: It had 32 filters with a 3x3 grid size (also known as kernel).
 I also used a function called ReLU for this layer.
 The shape of the input was set to IMG_WIDTH, IMG_HEIGHT, 3.